pasmod/obfuscation/README.md

 python3 glad-main.py -i $inputDataset -m $modelDir -o Out
 ```
 #### Results
+The results of applying GLAD on the 2016 training set.
+Notice that all problems
+have postive labels, meaning that known documents and unknown documents all have
+the same author.
+C@1: 0.66433

 The participants' answers are evaluated according the c@1 measure.

 |     | Team A | Team B | Team C |
 |:---:|:------:|:------:|:------:|
 | C@1 |  0.443 |  0.512 |  0.468 |